zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 3) Set up a bucket to use as artifact store within ZenML Learn how to set up a GCP artifact store stack component within zenml [here](https://docs.zenml.io/stack-components/artifact-stores)
-4) Set up vertex for pipeline orchestration
+4) Set up Vertex for pipeline orchestration
 Learn how to set up a Vertex orchestrator stack component within zenml [here](https://docs.zenml.io/stack-components/orchestrators/vertex)
 5) For training on accelerators like GPUs/TPUs set up Vertex